Finding Cut-Offs in Leaderless Rendez-Vous Protocols is Easy: The Scaling and Insertion lemmas

 \section{The Scaling and Insertion lemmas}

 Similar to the case of acyclic net systems, we would like to provide a characterization of net systems admitting a cut-off and then use this characterization to derive a polynomial time algorithm.
-Unfortunately, in general net systems there is no characterization of reachability akin to Lemma~\ref{lem:acyclic} for acyclic systems.
-To this end, we prove two intermediate lemmas to help us come up with a characterization for cut-off admissible net systems in the general case.
+Unfortunately, for general net systems there is no characterization of reachability akin to Proposition~\ref{prop:acyclic} for acyclic systems.
+To this end, we prove two intermediate lemmas to help us come up with a characterization for (general) net systems which admit a cut-off.
 We believe that these two lemmas could be of independent interest in their own right.
 Further, the proofs of both the lemmas are provided so that it will enable us later on to derive a bound on the cut-off for net systems.